amarkets Review: Pros, Cons, And How It Stacks Up | 2026 Update

 Is amarkets safe?

-Nevertheless, amarkets doesn't give assured stop-loss protection.
+Nevertheless, amarkets doesn't provide assured stop-loss protection.

 Why does amarkets ask for my passport?